Chord Electronics Hugo 2 Review featured image

 You can read more about the Chord Electronics products we reviewed on Headfonics by clicking here.

-Note, this review follows our latest scoring guidelines which you can read up on here.
+Note, this review follows our latest scoring guidelines which you can read in more detail here.

 Chord Electronics Hugo 2 Review